 #1 – Business Expansion

-In initial stage business organizations are opting for this scheme because in this scheme they need not require to make payment as per bank standard amortization installment they can choose to make payment as per their comfort level and use the extra money into capital expenditure for expansion of business and make the payment of higher installment at a later stage.
+In the initial stage, business organizations are opting for this scheme because, in this scheme, they need not require to make payment as per bank standard amortization installment they can choose to make payment as per their comfort level and use the extra money into capital expenditure for expansion of business and make the payment of higher installment at a later stage.

 #2 – Help in Higher Studies of Students

-Negatively amortizing loans are useful for Student because, during their learning time than can make the payment by less payment and later after completing the studies, they can make payment when they will start earning.
+Negatively amortizing loans are useful for Students because, during their learning time, they can make the payment by less payment, and later, after completing the studies, they can make payment when they start earning.
 Due to this, a student can do higher studies by facing less burden of payment of an installment on earlier stages.

 #3 – Useful for Seasonal Business